canonical/vanilla-framework/guides/pull-requests.md

 #### Merging a PR

-After the necessary review steps have been completed and the PR is ready to be merged, the creator of the PR should merge it themself.
+After the necessary review steps have been completed and the PR is ready to be merged, the creator of the PR should merge it themselves.
 The type of merge to use should be decided using the following logic:

 - If the PR is small - for example, a PR consisting of 2 commits that modify